suborbital/docs/website/docs/e2-core/get-started.md

       --update-templates   update with the newest templates
 ```

 The project contains two important things: a `Directive.yaml` file, and an example SE2 module called `helloworld` written in Rust.
-The [Directive](./concepts/the-directive.md) file defines route handlers and connects [SE2 modules](./concepts/runnables.md) to them.
+The [Directive](./concepts/the-directive.md) file defines route //handlers and connects [SE2 modules](./concepts/se2-modules.md) to them.

 ### Overview